 The fuel tank is strategically located under the seat for a lower center of gravity and more centralised weight distribution.
 Similar to the FTR750 race bike, the airbox is positioned directly above the engine to optimise airflow and maximise power.

-Both models feature 43mm upside down cartridge forks with 150mm of travel, and the gold FTR 1200 S suspension is fully adjustable with preload, compression and rebound adjustments.
-The standard meanwhile FTR 1200 features a monoshock with preload and rebound adjustments, while the FTR 1200 S features a monoshock with an aluminum piggy-back reservoir that is fully adjustable for preload, compression and rebound.
+Both models feature 43mm upside down cartridge forks with 150mm of travel, and the gold suspension is fully adjustable with preload, compression and rebound adjustments.
+The standard meanwhile FTR 1200 features a monoshock with preload and rebound adjustments, while the S features a monoshock with an aluminum piggy-back reservoir that is fully adjustable for preload, compression and rebound.

 Adding to the design is a host of premium features and ride-enhancing technologies.
-The FTR 1200 and FTR 1200 S models both feature full LED lighting, including a new headlight that provides an unmistakable face for the new platform, a fast-charge USB port to easily charge mobile devices and cruise control for a comfortable ride.
+The models both feature full LED lighting, including a new headlight that provides an unmistakable face for the new platform, a fast-charge USB port to easily charge mobile devices and cruise control for a comfortable ride.

 2019 Indian FTR 1200 S features